siljeberiksen/asr-llm/README.md

 # ASR-LLM

-This repository introduces a system, Whisper-GEC-H, that performs **contextual Beam Selection in Whisper**, leveraging a **LLM-Based Conversational History Integration** to improve ASR accuracy by considering previous segments' context.
-Developed as part of the course **TDT4900 - Computer Science, Master's Thesis**.
+This repository introduces Whisper-GEC-H, a system that performs contextual Beam Selection in Whisper, leveraging an LLM-Based Conversational History Integration to improve ASR accuracy by considering previous segments' context.
+Whisper-GEC-H is developed as part of the course TDT4900 Computer Science, Master's Thesis.

 ## Project Structure